Track workflow > Setup Worm Detection and Tracking > Detection panel

 Click a few worms to define a size range.
 The worms are displayed with an overlay model.

-The detection parameters are then set based on the worms you identified.
+The Detection Parameters are then set based on the worms you identified.

 Commands

-Detect worms: Use this command AFTER clicking worms to identify a baseline size range for the detection.
-Detects worms within the field of view according to the parameters set under Detection Parameters.
+Use this command to test worm detection on a single field of view according to the parameters set under Detection Parameters.
 Worms that do not conform to these parameters are not detected.
+Parameters can then be adjusted and re-tested as desired.

-Delete worms: Deletes models of detected worms.
+Deletes models of detected worms.

-Detection parameters
+Detection Parameters

 Area Min/Max: Minimum/maximum area of valid worms.